tekhedd/ResetFlake/README.md

 ## ResetFlake

-An Arduion Sketch that monitor WiFi and resets a modem or router when the internet is not reachable.
+An Arduion Sketch that resets a modem or router when the Internet is not reachable.
 For the WeMos D1 Mini or compatible board.

 Should be fairly portable to any ESP8266 setup, with some configuration.
 Note that I am using the NC (normally closed) pins on a relay attached